fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'set of real numbers' 'is subset of' 'real coordinate space'
 - 'set of real numbers' 'has dimension' 1

+- 'e' is an instance of 'real number'
+- 'e' has the verbal description 'euler number'

 - // snippet(1)
 - New section: 'Elementare Grundbegriffe'
 - New subsection: 'Das Grundanliegen der Regelungstechnik'